clayellis/core-data-issue/README.md

+*In hindsight, I think I was just using Core Data incorrectly.
+Though, the documentation did have some ambiguous language that led me to believe that it *could* work that way.
+Lesson learned!*

 #  Notes

 The issue that I'm seeing is that Core Data fails to insert a new instance of a unique (constrained) object and update a relationship using the new object in the same `save` operation.